 This section summarizes the rules and principles by which the corporate governance of the Company is organized.
-Those rules and principles are based on the Corporate Governance Charter of the Company which has been approved by the Board of Directors on 6 February 2015.
-This charter can be obtained free of charge at the registered office of the Company and is available on the Company's website (www.bonetherapeutics.com, under the section investors / governance).
+Those rules and principles are based on the Corporate Governance Charter of the Company which has been approved by the Board of Directors on 6 February 2015 and which is based on the Corporate Governance Code 2009 (CBGE 2009).
+This charter can be obtained free of charge at the registered office of the Company and is available on the Company's website (www.bonetherapeutics.com, under the section investors/governance).